p-Chip/app-policy/docs/imp-link-privacy-policy.md

 We use the collected information to:
 - Authenticate and provide secure access to the App.
-- Enable App features that require location and Bluetooth connectivity.
+- Enable App features that require **location, Bluetooth connectivity, and file attachments**.
-- Record scan events in a secure cloud database.
+- Record scan events (including location, images, and files) in a secure cloud database.
 - Maintain and enhance the user experience.
 - Respond to user inquiries and provide support.
 - Comply with legal obligations.